 [ ↑ Clarke family home page]

 It is a cased ambrotype, and thus likely to date from between 1851 and 1860.
 The attribution for this shot is solid.
 The likeness matches a captioned shot of him and is paired with the outback shot below.
-No other Clarke is known to have traveled to Oz.
+The only other Clarke known to have traveled to Oz is Edward's gt grandfather Charles.
 What is happening with his chin isn't clear.

 The name Knights came from his paternal grandmother: Anne Knights of Burgh Castle near Yarmouth.

 On the 27th June 1850 Edward K. Clarke sailed for Hobart, Tasmania, abord a vessel called the Australia.
 He was just 18 years old.

 Like his brothers Frank, William and Richard, the prospect of a sedentary existence in East Anglia held little appeal for him.
 Together with many thousands of other Britains he succumbed to the lure of prosperity which, the guide books alleged, awaited those willing to make the journey to the colonies.

 All the brothers were raised in the style which their father Charles had intended: one close to his own - that of a country gentleman.
 All of them were defeated by the environmental conditions they encountered overseas.

 This photo gives me the shivers.
 Not that the location it depicts was cold.
 Indeed, you can almost feel the heat coming off the screen.
 What did Edward make of 'New South Wales' where his sheep farm was located?
 Did his upbringing in Suffolk prepare him for this?
 Did Parson Clarke receive this view from his son's new country?